 If You're No Longer an Authorized User

-When you're removed as an authorized user, you no longer have the privileges of using the account and the credit card issuer will stop updating the account on your credit report.
+When you're removed as an authorized user, you no longer have the privilege of using the account, and the credit card issuer will stop updating the account on your credit report.
 Depending on how the credit card company reports authorized user accounts, the account history for the credit card may automatically drop off your credit report after you're removed.
 The credit card issuer can tell you specifically whether the account will fall off your credit report after you're removed as an authorized user.

 If the authorized user account doesn't automatically drop off your credit report after you're removed, you can send a credit report dispute to have the account removed from your credit report.
 You may want to do this if you believe the account is hurting your credit score.
-For example, if the account holder made late payments or has a high credit card balance, the account could hurt you more than it helps.
+If the account holder made late payments or has a high credit card balance, for instance, the account could hurt you more than it helps.
 On the other hand, you may want to leave the authorized user account if it's helping your credit score—at least until you've established credit in your name.